 Mini Bio (1)

-Hugh Grant, one of Britain's best known faces who has been equally entertaining on-screen as well as in real life, and had enough sense of humor to survive a media frenzy, is best known for his roles in Notting Hill (1999), opposite Julia Roberts, and in Music and Lyrics (2007), opposite Drew Barrymore, among his other works.
+Hugh Grant, one of Britain's best known faces, has been equally entertaining on-screen as well as in real life, and has had enough sense of humor to survive a media frenzy.
+He is known for his roles in Four Weddings and a Funeral (1994), with Andie MacDowell, Notting Hill (1999), opposite Julia Roberts, and Music and Lyrics (2007), opposite Drew Barrymore, among his other works.

 He was born Hugh John Mungo Grant on September 9, 1960, in Hammersmith, London, United Kingdom.
 His mother, Fyvola Susan (MacLean), was a teacher.
 His father, James Murray Grant, was an artist and carpet salesman, and his grandfather was in the British Army during WWII.
-His ancestry is mainly Scottish and English, with distant Irish, Welsh, and Dutch, roots.
+He is of mostly Scottish and English descent, with many recent ancestors who were prominent in the military.
 Young Grant was fond of literature and acting.
 He won a scholarship to Oxford, going up to New College in 1979.
 There he was involved in student drama, and considered a career as an art historian.
 After Oxford, he turned down a scholarship to do postgraduate studies in Art History at the Courtauld Institute in London, and focused on his acting career.
 In 1982, while still a student, Grant made his big screen debut in Privileged (1982) by director Michael Hoffman.

 Grant's breakthrough came with the leading role as Charles in Four Weddings and a Funeral (1994), opposite Andie MacDowell, a role which won him a Golden Globe Award, as well as a BAFTA Film Award for Best Actor.
 During the 1990s Grant established himself as a very original and resourceful actor.
 He played a string of characters projecting a positive mindset, showing how do you stay optimistic when you are actually worried about a cascade of troubles.
 Grant had his own experience as a survivor of an unfortunate episode in his private life, which he managed to overcome thanks to having a pretty damn good outlook on life.